nicklockwood/SwiftFormat/README.md

 Known issues
 ---------------

+* When running a version of SwiftFormat built using Xcode 10.2 on macOS 10.14.3 or earlier, you may experience a crash with the error "dyld: Library not loaded: @rpath/libswiftCore.dylib".
+To fix this, you need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).
+These tools are included by default in macOS 10.14.4 and later.

 * When using the `--self remove` option, the `redundantSelf` rule will remove references to `self` in autoclosure arguments, which may change the meaning of the code, or cause it not to compile.
 To work around this issue, use the `--selfrequired` option to provide a comma-delimited list of methods to be excluded from the rule.
 The `expect()` function from the popular [Nimble](https://github.com/Quick/Nimble) unit testing framework is already excluded by default.
 If you are using the `--self insert` option then this is not an issue.